uniomni/BGcluster/doc/results/scalability.rst

 #Cores      Time (s)   Speedup  Parallel Efficiency
 ======      ========   =======  ===================
 1
-2
+2           4742
 5           1924
 10          1060
 20          539
 40          356

-The observed scalability is consistent with what is expected of a cluster.
+The observed scalability is good and consistent with what is expected from Python-FALL3D.